Your Homeschool Is Legally Happening. Now You Need Proof.

 You are protecting your educational freedom.
 These templates protect it on paper.

-- Master Portfolio Framework — A complete filing structure and index system for your Portfolio of Evidence, built around Section 51 of the South African Schools Act and the BELA Act statutory requirements.
-Includes a declaration cover page, annual overview sheet, and tab structure using the official South African Phase designations: Foundation Phase (Gr R–3), Intermediate Phase (Gr 4–6), and Senior Phase (Gr 7–9).
+- Master Portfolio Framework — because a lever-arch file of loose worksheets and printed photos is not a portfolio.
+A complete filing structure and index system built around Section 51 and the BELA Act, with declaration cover page, annual overview, and tab structure using official Phase designations: Foundation Phase (Gr R–3), Intermediate Phase (Gr 4–6), and Senior Phase (Gr 7–9).

-- The CAPS Translation Rubric — The centrepiece of the entire system.
-A mapping matrix that shows you exactly how to categorize non-traditional learning into state-recognized reporting categories.
-Cooking dinner maps to Economic Management Sciences (fractions, measurement, consumer studies).
+- The CAPS Translation Rubric — because your Charlotte Mason nature walk, your Minecraft coding hour, and your baking afternoon are real education, but only if you can document them in the Department's language.
+A mapping matrix that categorises non-traditional learning into CAPS outcome categories.
+Cooking maps to Economic Management Sciences (fractions, measurement, consumer studies).
 Building a fort maps to Technology (design, construction, problem-solving).
 A nature walk maps to Life Skills and Natural Sciences.
-This rubric is the single tool that allows eclectic and unschooling families to satisfy the "comparable to" standard without abandoning their pedagogy.
+This is the single tool that lets eclectic and unschooling families satisfy the "comparable to" standard without abandoning their pedagogy.

-- Phase-End Assessor Preparation Checklist — A dedicated checklist engineered specifically for the mandatory end-of-phase assessments at Grade 3, 6, and 9.
-Lists exactly what a competent assessor will look for to verify phase outcomes across Home Language, First Additional Language (FAL), Mathematics, and Life Skills.
-No other affordable SA resource addresses this newly enforced statutory requirement.
-Walk into the assessment visit with this checklist completed and your portfolio organized around it.
+- Phase-End Assessor Preparation Checklist — because no one tells you what a competent assessor actually checks until they're sitting at your table.
+A dedicated checklist for the mandatory end-of-phase assessments at Grade 3, 6, and 9, listing exactly what the assessor needs to verify across Home Language, First Additional Language (FAL), Mathematics, and Life Skills.
+No free government form or Etsy template includes this.

-- Education Plan Template — A registration-ready Education Plan that satisfies the GDE, WCED, and KZN departmental application requirements.
-Includes all required sections: learner details, educational philosophy, curriculum approach, assessment methodology, and the statutory comparability statement.
+- Education Plan Template — because a registration application missing required sections means delays, callbacks, and months of compounding anxiety.
+A ready-to-submit Education Plan satisfying GDE, WCED, and KZN requirements, including learner details, educational philosophy, curriculum approach, assessment methodology, and the statutory comparability statement.

 After Using These Templates, You'll Be Able To: